denis-sokmener/rfm_segmentation/README.md

 - `TransactionDate`
 - `TransactionAmount (INR)`

-> **Note:** Since the observation period covers only about two months, customer purchase frequency is naturally limited.
-As a result, **Recency** becomes the strongest behavioral indicator while **Frequency** has relatively low variability.
+> **Note:** Because the dataset covers only about two months, purchase frequency is naturally limited.
+Most customers completed only one transaction, making **Recency** the strongest behavioral indicator while **Frequency** provides relatively limited variation.

 ---